 DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

-Plant leaf parenchyma cellulose walls (Ohia Lehua leaf; Metrosideros polymorpha), coloured scanning electron micrograph (SEM).
+Plant leaf parenchyma cellulose walls (Ohia Lehua leaf; Metrosideros polymorpha), scanning electron micrograph (SEM).
 Ohia Lehua is Hawaii's most abundant native tree.
 It is often the first tree life to appear after a lava flow.
 It can survive in a many environments, including elevations between 1,000 and 9,000 feet above sea level.
 It is a hardwood that was used by ancient Hawaiians to carve temple idols, canoes, poi bowls and spears.
 Magnification: x140 when shortest axis printed at 25 millimetres.

 Model release not required.
 Property release not required.